 Transfer pricing: methodologies: Advance Pricing Agreements: introduction

-Although the same legislation is used as the basis for Advance Thin Capitalisation Agreements (“ATCAs”) HMRC has published a separate document, SP 01/12, to provide detailed guidance about its practice in reaching advance agreements over thin capitalisation issues.
-These cases have their own distinctive features and are therefore negotiated under an entirely separate process.
-SP02/10 and this guidance on APAs consequently has no impact on the guidance on ATCAs in SP01/12.
+Although the same legislation is used as the basis for Advance Thin Capitalisation Agreements (ATCA).
+HMRC has published a separate document, SP 01/12, to provide detailed guidance about its practice in reaching advance agreements over thin capitalisation issues which have their own distinctive features and are therefore generally negotiated under an entirely separate process.